SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-24-in-autumn-in-new-england-thoughts-turn-to.md

 ---
 layout: post
 title: At autumn in New England, thoughts turn to...
-tags: Beauty DigammaTauPhi Physics TheDivineMadness
+tags: Beauty Physics TheDivineMadness ϜΤΦ
 comments: true
 ---